Restaurants in Los Angeles

 Border Grill is a trendy, pleasantly raucous and brightly painted eatery whose atmosphere perfectly complements the vibrant flavours and bold, colourful foods of Mexico as presented by celebrity chefs Mary Sue Milliken and Susan Feniger.
 The menu features authentic dishes learnt in the homes and markets of Mexico with an added touch of gourmet ingenuity, and ranges from tamales, empanadas and tacos to daily ceviche specials and stuffed tortillas, accompanied by excellent margaritas and fine tequilas.
 Lunch and dinner daily, and brunch on Saturdays and Sundays.

 Overlooking the Maguire Gardens, Café Pinot is ideally located for a business lunch or pre-theatre dinner (offering a free shuttle to the Music Centre), with an outdoor terrace shaded by old olive trees.
-One of the city's most popular restaurants, it is modelled after the top-ranked flagship restaurant, Patina but is designed to be less formal, with lighter bistro-style meals.
+One of the city's most popular restaurants, it is modelled after Patina: the top-ranked flagship restaurant, but is designed to be less formal with lighter bistro-style meals.
 The tender mustard-crusted rotisserie chicken is superb, and there is also fresh fish, pastas and lamb shank to enjoy.
 Reservations essential.
-Lunch Monday to Friday, and dinner daily.
+Lunch Monday to Friday, and dinner Monday to Saturday.

 Address: 700 West Fifth Street, Downtown LA